 - 1 cup shredded carrots

-- Place a rack in the center of your oven and preheat to 425 degrees F. Crumble the ramen noodles onto a baking sheet, then spread them in a single layer, along with the almonds.
-Bake for 5 minutes, remove from the oven, add the sesame seeds and toss, then bake for 1 to 3 additional minutes until fragrant and golden.
+- Place a rack in the center of your oven and preheat the oven to 425 degrees F. Crumble the ramen noodles onto a baking sheet and spread them in a single layer along with the almonds.
+Bake for 5 minutes, remove from the oven, add the sesame seeds, and toss, then bake for 1 to 3 additional minutes until fragrant and golden.
 Watch closely so that the mixture does not burn.
 Set aside.

-- In a small bowl, briskly stir together all of the dressing ingredients: rice vinegar, olive oil soy sauce, salt, and pepper.
+- In a small bowl, briskly stir together all of the dressing ingredients: rice vinegar, olive oil, honey, soy sauce, salt, and pepper.
 (Alternatively, you can shake them together in a mason jar with a tight-fitting lid.)

-- In a serving bowl, toss together the coleslaw, edamame, scallions, and toasted ramen and almonds, drizzle the dressing over the top, then toss again to combine.
+- In a serving bowl, toss together the coleslaw, edamame, carrots, scallions, and toasted ramen and almonds.
+Drizzle the dressing over the top, then toss again to combine.
 Sprinkle the oranges over the top, then refrigerate until ready to serve.

-Leftover Asian Ramen Salad will last in the refrigerator for up to 3 days.
+- TO STORE: Leftover salad will last in the refrigerator for up to 3 days.